IBK Special Advisor to the President of the Kyokushin Budokai All-Round Fighting section and Examination Committee.

 Hanshi Marc has taught worldwide and is one of the few instructors to have taught in Cuba at Julio Carmenate’s dojo in Moron.
 He has taught at various summer camps all over Europe and taught up to 400 students at a time!
 At the summer camp in 2006 at Budapest, Hungry, Hanshi was awarded his Rokudan (6th Dan 六段), by Kaicho Bluming.
 On 15th May 2012, he was awarded his Hachidan (8th Dan 八段) and title of Hanshi (範士: はんし).

 Academically, Hanshi was the first to write an empirical sociological thesis on the UFC, entitled ‘The Civilising of the UFC’, which was published and has since been cited many times in other works and books.
 In 2021 his book ‘Budō – The Book of the Way’ rose into the top ten in Amazon’s martial arts genre.
-In 2022 his book ‘Child Development – The Budō Way’ was published and it rose rapidly into the top twenty.
-In 2023, his third book, a reference book, entitled, ‘Budō Virtues in World Religions – Exploring the Interconnection of Warrior Principles and World Faiths‘ was published to critical acclaim.
+In 2022 his book ‘Child Development – The Budō Way’ was published and rose rapidly into the top twenty.
+In 2023, his third book; a reference book entitled, ‘Budō Virtues in World Religions – Exploring the Interconnection of Warrior Principles and World Faiths‘ was published to critical acclaim.
+It was in 2024, when he released his first collaborative work ‘Budo Reflections – Paths of Discipline and Honour’, which broke into the top twenty on two separate occasions.
+Finally, after much work, he published his magnum opus Kyokushin Budōkai Goshin Dō – A Comprehensive Guide, which is considered the ‘bible’ of the philosophical aspect of the system.
+See https://ibkuk.com/kyokushin-budokai-goshin-do-book/

 and Shihan Todd Reeves (Shin Atemi – Japan)